- »Lukas Zaskodny Wins PartyPoker LIVE MILLIONS Europe

-Lukas Zaskodny Crowned partypoker LIVE MILLIONS Europe Main Event Champion
+Lukas Zaskodny Wins PartyPoker LIVE MILLIONS Europe

 A field of 504-entries competed in the 2019 partypoker LIVE MILLIONS Europe Main Event to ensure the €5 million guarantee was hit.
 Local player Lukas Zaskodny was the man who got his hands on the winner’s trophy despite the field being packed with stars.
 Zaskodny walked away with the trophy and €906,770 in prize money after a heads-up deal.